jidongbsu/cs452-cthreads-library/README.md

 # Overview

 In this assignment, we will write a user level thread library called cadillac-threads, or cthreads.
 Note this is NOT a kernel project, and you should just develop your code on onyx, not in your virtual machine.
-Submissions fail to compile or run on onyx will not be graded.
+Submissions that fail to compile or run on onyx will not be graded.

 ## Learning Objectives